-If you did not receive advice, you need to communicate that you have a good idea of what you are doing and are capable of not “putting all your eggs in one basket.”
+If you did not receive advice, you need to communicate that you have a good idea of what you are doing and are capable of managing your own funds to invest for your retirement.
 (Again, New Brighton Capital is not a financial advisor and does not offer financial advice)

 16. Who are the members of the fund?